1983 Valencian regional election

-A regional election was held in the Valencian Community on Sunday, 8 May 1983, to elect the 1st Corts of the autonomous community.
+A regional election was held in the Valencian Community on 8 May 1983 to elect the 1st Corts of the autonomous community.
 All 89 seats in the Corts were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 The Spanish Socialist Workers' Party (PSOE) won the election with an absolute majority of 51 out of 89 seats and almost one million votes (51.4% of the vote).
 The People's Coalition, composed in the Valencian Community by the People's Alliance (AP), the People's Democratic Party (PDP), the Liberal Union and the Valencian Union (UV), became the second political force and the main opposition party in the Corts Valencianes with 32 seats.
 The Communist Party of Spain (PCE) managed to surpass the 5% regional threshold and entered the Corts with 6 seats, seeing a slight recovery from its results in the October 1982 general election.

 As a result of the election, regional PSOE leader Joan Lerma became the first democratically elected president of the Valencian Government.

 Overview

+Under the 1982 Statute of Autonomy, the Corts Valencianes were the unicameral legislature of the Valencian Community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions (which were those used in the 1977 general election).

+Date

+The Council of the Valencian Country, in agreement with the Government of Spain and with the prior favorable vote of the Corts Valencianes during their transitional period, was required to call an election to the Corts within from 1 February to 31 May 1983.

+The Corts Valencianes could not be dissolved before the expiration date of parliament.

+The Corts Valencianes were officially dissolved on 10 March 1983 with the publication of the corresponding decree in the DOGV, setting election day for 8 May and scheduling for the chamber to reconvene on 7 June.

 Electoral system

-The Corts Valencianes were the devolved, unicameral legislature of the Valencian autonomous community, having legislative power in regional matters as defined by the Spanish Constitution and the Valencian Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a President of the Government.
-Voting for the Corts was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in the Valencian Community and in full enjoyment of their political rights.
+Voting for the Corts was based on universal suffrage, comprising all Spanish nationals over 18 years of age, registered in the Valencian Community and with full political rights.

-The 89 members of the Corts Valencianes were elected using the D'Hondt method and a closed list proportional representation, with a threshold of 5 percent of valid votes—which included blank ballots—being applied regionally.
-Seats were allocated to constituencies, corresponding to the provinces of Alicante, Castellón and Valencia.
-Each constituency was allocated a fixed number of seats: 29 for Alicante, 25 for Castellón and 35 for Valencia.
+The Corts Valencianes had 89 seats in their first election.
+All members were elected in three multi-member constituencies—corresponding to the provinces of Alicante, Castellón and Valencia, each of which was assigned a fixed number of seats—using the D'Hondt method and closed-list proportional voting, with a five percent-threshold of valid votes (including blank ballots) regionally.

-The electoral law provided that parties, federations, coalitions and groupings of electors were allowed to present lists of candidates.
-However, groupings of electors were required to secure the signature of at least 0.1 percent of the electors registered in the constituency for which they sought election—needing to secure, in any case, the signature of 500 electors—.
-Electors were barred from signing for more than one list of candidates.
-Concurrently, parties and federations intending to enter in coalition to take part jointly at an election were required to inform the relevant Electoral Commission within fifteen days of the election being called.
+As a result of the aforementioned allocation, each Corts constituency was entitled the following seats: